-79. On March 12, 2023, just two days after the Company's assurances that it had strong liquidity, First Republic issued a press release announcing that it had obtained \$10 billion of additional borrowing capacity from the Fed and JPMorgan Chase & Co.

-4 80.
-As a result of the disclosures on March 8, 2023, through March 12, 2023, the price of 5 First Republic common stock declined by \$83.79 per share, or more than 72% over three trading 6 sessions, from a closing price of \$115.00 per share on March 8, 2023, to a closing price of \$31.21 per 7 share on March 13, 2023.
+- "First Republic's deposit base is strong and well-diversified"; - "First Republic's liquidity position remains very strong"; - "First Republic's very high-quality investment portfolio is stable and represents a modest percentage of total bank assets"; - "First Republic has consistently maintained a strong capital position with capital levels significantly higher than the regulatory requirements for being considered well-capitalized"; - "First Republic has a long-standing track record of exceptional credit quality." - 84.
+On March 12, 2023, just two days after the Company's assurances that it had strong liquidity, First Republic issued a press release announcing that it had obtained \$10 billion of additional borrowing capacity from the Fed and JPMorgan Chase & Co. - 85.
+As a result of the disclosures on March 8, 2023 through March 12, 2023, the price of First Republic common stock declined by \$83.79 per share, or more than 72% over three trading sessions, from a closing price of \$115.00 per share on March 8, 2023, to a closing price of \$31.21 per share on March 13, 2023.

-8 81.
-Also, on March 12, 2023, despite the need to have an additional \$10 billion in 9 borrowing capacity, in the same press release, which was also filed with the FDIC on Form 8-K, First Republic sought to reassure investors that it had "further enhanced and diversified its financial 10 11 position through access to additional liquidity from the Federal Reserve Bank and JPMorgan Chase 12 & Co."
-In the press release First Republic explained that "[t]he additional borrowing capacity from 13 the Federal Reserve, continued access to funding through the Federal Home Loan Bank, and ability 14 to access additional financing through JPMorgan Chase & Co. increases, diversifies, and further 15 strengthens First Republic's existing liquidity profile."

-16 82.
-The press release also quoted Defendant Herbert, who stated that "First Republic's 17 capital and liquidity positions are very strong," and that the Company "operate[s] with an emphasis18 on safety and stability at all times, while maintaining a well-diversified deposit base."

-19 83.
-The above statements identified in paragraphs 78, 81-82 were materially false and 20 misleading, and failed to disclose material adverse facts about the Company's business and 21 operations.
-Specifically, Defendants misrepresented the strength of the Company's balance sheet and 22 liquidity position, while also understating the significant pressure rising interest rates posed to First 23 Republic's business model.
-Defendants also misrepresented the strength of the Company's ability to 24 deliver consistent results across different interest rate environments, the diversity of the Company's 25 deposit funding base, and the Company's ability to generate NII growth and maintain stable NIM.
+- Also, on March 12, 2023, despite the need to have an additional \$10 billion in borrowing capacity, in the same press release, which was also filed with the FDIC on Form 8-K, First Republic sought to reassure investors that it had "further enhanced and diversified its financial position through access to additional liquidity from the Federal Reserve Bank and JPMorgan Chase & Co."
+In the press release, First Republic explained that "[t]he additional borrowing capacity from the Federal Reserve, continued access to funding through the Federal Home Loan Bank, and ability to access additional financing through JPMorgan Chase & Co. increases, diversifies, and further strengthens First Republic's existing liquidity profile." - 87.
+The press release also quoted Defendant Herbert, who stated that "First Republic's capital and liquidity positions are very strong," and that the Company "operate[s] with an emphasis on safety and stability at all times, while maintaining a well-diversified deposit base." - 88.
+The above statements identified in ¶¶ 83 and 86-87 were materially false and misleading, and failed to disclose material adverse facts about the Company's business and operations.
+Specifically, Defendants misrepresented the strength of the Company's balance sheet and liquidity position, while also understating the significant pressure rising interest rates posed to First Republic's business model.
+Defendants also misrepresented the strength of the Company's ability to deliver consistent results across different interest rate environments, the diversity of the Company's deposit funding base, and the Company's ability to generate NII growth and maintain stable NIM.